marcusparsons/ExtraMath.js/README.md

 ***

 ##License
-ExtraMath.js is licensed under the [GNU GPL v3 license](http://www.gnu.org/licenses/gpl.txt)
+ExtraMath.js is licensed under the [GNU GPL v3 license](http://www.gnu.org/licenses/gpl.txt) and is open and free to all.
+I only ask that you give me some credit; after all, I did put some work into this. :)

 ***